 Here are the top 5 reasons to visit the Smoky Mountains in the winter, according to a local

-After a relatively mild December, January has been a bit of a kick to the shins this winter.
-It’s been consistently cold, and while the snow and ice predicted earlier in the month didn’t amount to much, it hasn’t warmed up enough to melt it away.
+In the Smokies, we often experience a relatively mild December.
+But January can have bit of a kick to the shins in winter.
+It’s can be quite cold, and whatever snow and ice we have even if it is not much, does not quickly melt away.
 We usually get a handful of days – I call them golfing days – where the weather is mild and you can catch a glimpse of the approaching spring.

 But as a Hoosier who moved to the South, winter in the mountains hasn’t bothered me.
 Except when something like the polar vortex arrives and temperatures or wind chills drop below zero.
 Nothing good ever happens below zero.
 That said, there are reasons to visit the Smokies this winter, reasons to see the mountains when the colors are muted and the wildlife less active.
 It turns out that life is happening year-round in the Smokies, and you should come on down – or up or over – and check it out.
 With all of this in mind, here are the top five reasons to visit Smokies in the winter: